 The past couple of years I have been writing poetry, releasing a book in 2011 called “In Heart Mind & Soul” a book containing uplifting poems and prayers.
 My second book with over 45 uplifting poems called “Pauze For Thought” has just been published with mPowr Publishing.

 The Powers Of Reggae Music, Poetry & Positivity….

-Read Gav Pauze’s story on the London Curls website, about overcoming a head injury with natural therapies including Reggae music, poetry and positivity: The Healing Power Of Reggae Music, Poetry, Positivity Click here.
+Read Gav Pauze’s story written for the London Curls website, about overcoming a head injury with natural therapies including Reggae music, poetry and positivity: The Healing Power Of Reggae Music, Poetry, Positivity Click here.